A spectral theorem for the semigroup generated by a class of infinitely many master equations: Introduction and outline

 for each $\mathsf{m}$ as $\tau \rightarrow +\infty $ for some $\gamma \in \mathbb{C}$ for a large class of initial data.
-The difficulty to be bypassed in choosing such initial conditions is related to the fact that there is no spectral gap between $\nu _{1}=0$ and the remaining eigenvalues since the compactness of $A$ implies that $\nu _{1}=0$ is an accumulation point of the spectrum, in contrast to the finite-dimensional case.
-We complete the article with three appendices dealing respectively with some technical question in the proof of Theorem 1, with a geometric characterization of the eigenvectors of the adjoint of $A$ and with a finite-dimensional version of ( \ref{masterequation}) whose analysis is based in parts on the Perron-Frobenius theory.
-Aside from its relation to fundamental questions in Stochastic Thermodynamics, this paper was also motivated by the desire to put our analysis into the perspective of the spectral theory of non self-adjoint operators as developed in \cite{gohbergkrein}, and at the same time prepare the ground for a generalization of the results regarding Bernstein stochastic processes proved in \cite{vuillermzambrin 2} and \cite {vuillerm2}, whose presentation we defer to separate publications.
+The difficulty to be bypassed in choosing such initial conditions is related to the fact that there is no spectral gap between $\nu _{1}=0$ and the remaining eigenvalues since the compactness of $A$ implies that $\nu _{1}=0$ is an accumulation point of the spectrum, in contrast to finite-dimensional situations.
+We complete the article with two appendices dealing respectively with some technical question in the proof of Theorem 1 and with a geometric characterization of the eigenvectors of the adjoint of $A$.
+Aside from its relation to fundamental questions in Stochastic Thermodynamics, this paper was also motivated by the desire to put our analysis into the perspective of the spectral theory of non self-adjoint operators in Hilbert space as developed in \cite{gohbergkrein}, which prompted us to choose $l_{\mathbb{C}}^{2}$ as the underlying functional space where our analysis is carried out instead of the geometrically less convenient Banach space $l_{\mathbb{C}}^{1}$ consisting of all absolutely summable complex sequences.